javactrl/javactrl/README.md

 Unlike the common perception, continuations are easy and incredibly helpful for achieving a cleaner code that is much simpler to read, write and maintain.
 For sure, it's easier to produce a more obscure code with continuations, but we can have the same horrible code without them too.
 However, continuations provide opportunities to make everything better in an easy way.
 This is already proven in many programming languages with coroutines (or single-shot continuations) used for asynchronous functions or generators.

 But continuations can give even more if extended a bit.
-For example, the continuations can simplify microservices orchestration logic in enterprise event-based applications.
+For example, the continuations can simplify microservices orchestration logic in enterprise event-based applications (like Kafka Workflows by [javactrl-kafka](https://github.com/javactrl/javactrl-kafka)).
 These are usually many small event handlers with vague and unintended dependencies, fragile and hard to reason and extend.
 However, with continuations, the same orchestrator can be a simple direct style code, mapping domain logic to code one-to-one, simple to write, test, maintain, and modify.

 This library extends Java exceptions.
-There are two new special exception classes (namely `Wind` and `Unwind`).
+There are two new special exception classes (namely [Wind](https://javadoc.io/doc/io.github.javactrl/javactrl-core/latest/io/github/javactrl/rt/Wind.html) and [Unwind](https://javadoc.io/doc/io.github.javactrl/javactrl-core/latest/io/github/javactrl/rt/Unwind.html)).

 Exceptions with the `Unwind` type (or its descendants) work the same as any checked Java exception, except it's possible to continue executing the code after their `throw`.
 And it's even possible to do this more than once.